Student opportunities in Forensic

 Our specialist technical advisory teams, consisting of sector and regulatory experts, help clients evaluate and enhance their financial crime risk management framework, providing bespoke subject matter expertise and execution capabilities.

 We help our clients conduct effective financial crime investigations throughout the investigation lifecycle.
 Using our E-discovery and data analytics capabilities to identify root causes of regulatory and legal breaches, in order to build sustainable solutions.
 We support the management and the closure of any subsequent remedial activities.

 We translate key financial crime requirements into effective business designs to enable clients to meet their strategic objectives.
 Our services include process and organisational design and implementation; financial crime training; and risk culture assessment and change, in order to embed senior management governance and accountabilities into the organisation.

-Increasingly our clients are looking for new solutions in Forensics to provide enhanced insight and efficiency over and above that which is provided by existing industry standard software.
-The Forensic Development team (based in St. Albans) builds software platforms to bridge this gap by leveraging cloud services and cutting-edge technology and applying it to the Forensics domain.
-Our business analysts work closely with members of the Forensic practice to distil innovative ideas into specifications for a valuable software product, which our developers then build by following the scrum methodology.
-Example aspects of these solutions include advanced analytics, data visualisation, business process management and automation, machine learning and artificial intelligence.
+Increasingly, clients are looking for innovative solutions to provide better insight and efficiency than existing industry standard software.
+Our team (based in St. Albans) builds software platforms to bridge this gap, by leveraging cloud services and cutting-edge technology and applying it to the Forensic domain.
+We work closely with colleagues in Forensic Technology, Investigations, Disputes and Financial Crime, to distil innovative ideas into specifications for a valuable software product.
+Our developers then build the software, following an Agile development methodology.

-This is a fast-paced and challenging environment with both UK and international exposure that’s perfectly suited to ambitious placement students.
-Candidates must have a real interest in technology and the use of computer forensics tools and/or analytical techniques to support investigations in the financial services industry and the business world at large.
+This fast-paced and challenging environment is ideal for ambitious placement students, looking for UK and international exposure.
+To succeed here, you’ll need a genuine interest in technology, specifically in using computer forensics tools and analytical techniques to support investigations in the financial services industry and wider business world.